code-temple-learning/udemy-automation-framework/README.md

-# Autmation Practice Framework For Beginners
+# Automation Practice Framework For Beginners